isomerpages/moe-acjc/_student-life/Co Curricular Activities.md

 Students are strongly encouraged to take part actively in at least one major CCA.
 For their participation in a CCA to be recognised, members must fulfil eighty percent attendance.
 Students are expected to participate in the same CCA throughout their two years in JC.

-Students are not permitted to play for an external club or represent any external organisation in any activity without the prior approval of the Principal.
-For activities sanctioned by MOE, students are to submit their training programmes at the beginning of each year to the Sports Secretary or Head of Department/ PE and CCA for these to be recorded and recognised.
+Students who wish to represent external organisations in any activity should submit their participation record and/or training programmes at the beginning of each year to the Head of Department/Subject Head of PE and CCA for these to be recorded and recognised.

 ### Programme